 Directors and Officers Liability (D&O)

-In light of these challenges, company directors and officers can help protect their personal assets through a combination of:
+In light of these challenges, directors and officers can help protect their personal assets through:

 - Strong corporate governance.